llvm/clangd-www/remote-index.md

 you're running it locally) and `--project-root` which is the _absolute path_ where the sources of the project you are working on are stored (e.g.
 `/home/$USER/src/llvm-project/`).

-The above means that you would have to add these flags only for the project you want to use remote index in and manually add and remove them each time you move to a different project which is not very convenient.
-We plan to support remote index flags in the [configuration file](/config.md) which will allow to point to different remote index servers depending on the project you are working on.